-A couple of months back I tasted a wine blind with two friends, and rather than disclose my attempts at identification in full here, let’s just say that in terms of origin I was 11,702 kilometres out.
+A couple of months back Simon tasted a wine blind with two friends, and rather than disclose his attempts at identification in full here, let’s just say that in terms of origin he was 11,702 kilometres out.

 According to Google, this is the approximate distance between Chile and Burgundy… The wine in question was the second vintage of a limited production, single-vineyard Chardonnay called ‘Las Pizarras’ from Errázuriz.
 I was staggered by the texture, the raciness and mineral nuances – I thought it was an impressive Chablis Grand Cru from a slightly warmer vintage.
 I knew very little of the wine but made a note to learn more.
 Further digging, and I feel vindicated in my blind tasting assessment when I read Luis Guttiérez’s tasting note for the very same vintage on erobertparker.com.
 He commented that he would be ‘pressed to say this was not a Grand Cru Chablis if tasted blind.’
 Good old Luis.

 I have now tasted each vintage of the Chardonnay and two vintages of the Pinot Noir – the wines were first produced in the 2014 vintage.
 They have consistently impressed me… two world class wines that I had never encountered before.
 We offer the 2016 Chardonnay, ‘Las Pizarras’, Errasuriz, Aconcagua Costa and 2016 Pinot Noir, ‘Las Pizarras’, Errázuriz, Aconcagua Costa at £215 and £320 per six bottle-case in bond respectively below.